 When it comes to the commercial theatre, Broadway is certainly the most prominent destination.
 But, as usual, there’s more to the story.
-For starters, there are thriving theatre cities full of companies great and small operating all over the country.
+For starters, there are thriving theatre cities full of companies large and small operating all over the country.
 Washington, D.C. just so happens to be one of them.
 Furthermore, many of the big-budget smashes you see on Broadway began life elsewhere.
 Some were developed at regional theatres before making the trek to New York, while others were dropped into major cities for what we call a “pre-Broadway tryout.”
 What grand old institution just so happens to be a major stop for pre-Broadway tryouts?
 The National Theatre, of course.
 This site explores The National’s proud record as the pre-Broadway stop of choice for some ambitious and groundbreaking works.
 Hit Start Here to read our exclusive interview with Pulitzer Prize and Tony Award-winning lyricist Sheldon Harnick, or pick and choose from the menu above.
 Be on the lookout for our From the Archive sections, featuring prized items in The National Theatre Archives, and thought-provoking prompts under Consider This…

 The National Theatre Foundation’s Teens Behind the Scenes program is made possible through the generous support of Jacqueline Badger Mars.
 These sites are curated by dramaturg Jared Strange.
 Click here to learn more about Teens Behind the scenes.